zhaokg/Rbeast/README.md

 2. **Compilation from source code**

-The BEAST source code appears more complicated than necessary, mainly because the same source is used for both R and Matlab interfaces (also for Python and Julia) as well as for various different compilations settings (e.g., compiler variants, alternative library dependencies, cross-platform compatibility, mixed language interfaces, and Win32 API native interfaces).
-The complication control variables are defined as MARCOs in abc_marco.h.
+The BEAST source code appears more complicated than necessary, mainly because the same source is used for both R and Matlab interfaces (also for Python and Julia) as well as for various compilations settings (e.g., compiler variants, alternative library dependencies, cross-platform compatibility, mixed language interfaces, and Win32 API native interfaces).
+The complication control variables are defined as MACROs in abc_macro.h.
 Of the soure code files, there are dozens of "abc_xxxx.c" files, which are some auxiliary files; the BEAST algorithm itself is coded in beastv2_COREV4.c; and the R and Matlab interfaces are coded in glue.c and abc_ide_util.c.

-We tested our source code under many common compliers (e.g., MSVC, gcc, clang, and Oracle Developer Studio) and all successfully passed (e.g., see the [Rbeast package status report](https://cran.r-project.org/web/checks/check_results_Rbeast.html)).
+We tested our source code under many common compliers (e.g., MSVC, gcc, clang, icc, mingw gcc, and Solaris) and all successfully passed (e.g., see the [Rbeast package status report](https://cran.r-project.org/web/checks/check_results_Rbeast.html)).
 To compile for R, you need to make sure your machine has a C compiler appropriately set up.
 For example, see [Package Development Prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) for the tools needed for your operating system.
 In particular, on Windows platforms, the most convenient option is to go with the Rtools toolkit.
 To compile for Matlab, the appropriate C/C++ header files (e.g., mex.h) have to be correctly specified.
 Below are some compilation schemes using the gnu compilers as an example.

+To compile from the source, first download all the C/C++ files in the Source folder to your local folder, and go to your local folder and make it as the current working directory.

 * To create the Matlab library, run the following steps.

-     1. Download all the files in the Source folder to your local folder
-     2. Go to your local folder and set it as the current directory.
-Compile the C/C++ sources into object files
+     1. Compile the C/C++ sources into object files and link the object file as a mex lib
      ```C
-        gcc -c -fPIC -pthread -DM_RELEASE -DMATLAB_DEFAULT_RELEASE=R2017b -I/MATLAB/extern/include -O2 -Wall -std=gnu99 -mfpmath=sse -msse2 -mstackrealign  *.c
+     gcc -shared -fPIC -pthread -DM_RELEASE -I/MATLAB/extern/include -O2 -Wall -std=gnu99 -mfpmath=sse -msse2 -mstackrealign -L/MATLAB/bin/glnxa64  -lpthread -lmx -lmex -lmat -lm -lut -lmwservices  *.c -o Rbeast.mexa64
-        g++ -c -fPIC -pthread -DM_RELEASE -DMATLAB_DEFAULT_RELEASE=R2017b -I/MATLAB/extern/include -O2 -Wall            -mfpmath=sse -msse2 -mstackrealign  *.cpp
      ```
      > `/MATLAB/extern/include` is the Matlab's path for the include header files such as mex.h.
 Replace it with the correct one for your machine.
 On Windows, the path is typically `"C:/Program Files/MATLAB/R2019a/extern/include"`.

-    3. Link all the objects into the Matlab mex library

-       ```
-        gcc -shared -L/MATLAB/bin/glnxa64  -lpthread -lmx -lmex -lmat -lm -lut -lmwservices *.o -o Rbeast.mexa64
-       ```

      > `/MATLAB/bin/glnxa64` is the Matlab's path for the static/import libraries such as libmex.lib and libmat.lib.
 Replace it with the correct one for your machine.
 On Windows, the path is typically `C:\Program Files\MATLAB\R2019a\extern\lib\win64\microsoft` for the Visual studio compiler and `C:\Program Files\MATLAB\R2019a\extern\lib\win64\mingw64` for the MinGW gcc compiler.
 Also, for Windows, the output should be `Rbeast.mexw64`.
+     2. Alternatively, if your Matlab has the mex command correctly set up, the mex library can be compiled from
+     ```C
+     mex -v CFLAGS='-DM_RELEASE -UUSE_MEX_CMD -fPIC -O2 -Wall -std=gnu99 -march=native' -lmwservices -lut *.c -output Rbeast.mexa64
+     ```

-    4. Put the Rbeast.mex library together with other m scripts (e.g., beast.m) to call Rbeast via beast or beast123; alternatively Rbeast.mex can be called directly as follows:
+     3. Put the resulting Rbeast.mex library together with other m scripts (e.g., beast.m) to call Rbeast via beast or beast123; if needed, Rbeast.mex can be called directly as follows:
      `Rbeast('beastv4',Y,metadata, prior,mcmc, extra)`

-* To create the R dynamic library (which is part of the R package but not the whole R package itself), run the following steps.
+* An R dynamic lib (which is the dll/so/dynliab file--part of the R package but not the whole R package itself) is probably never need to be created mannually.
+But just in case that it is needed, run the following steps.

-     1. Download all the files in the Source folder to your local folder
-     2. Go to your local folder and set it as the current directory.
-Compile the C/C++ sources into object files
+     1. Compile the C/C++ sources into object files and link them as a shared lib

         ```C
-        gcc -c -fPIC -pthread -DR_RELEASE  -I/opt/R-devel/lib/R/include -O2 -Wall -std=gnu99 -mfpmath=sse -msse2 -mstackrealign  *.c
+        gcc  -shared  -fPIC -pthread -DR_RELEASE  -I/opt/R-devel/lib/R/include -O2 -Wall -std=gnu99 -mfpmath=sse -msse2 -mstackrealign  -L/opt/R-devel/lib/R/lib -lpthread -lm -lR *.c -o Rbeast.dll
-        g++ -c -fPIC -pthread -DR_RELEASE  -I/opt/R-devel/lib/R/include -O2 -Wall            -mfpmath=sse -msse2 -mstackrealign  *.cpp
         ```
         > `/opt/R-devel/lib/R/include` is the R's path for the include header files such as R.h.
 Replace it with the correct one for your machine.
 On Windows, the path is typically `C:\Program Files\R\R-4.1.0\include`.

-    3. Link all the objects into the R dll library

-        `gcc -shared  -L/opt/R-devel/lib/R/lib  -lpthread -lm -lR *.o -o Rbeast.dll`

         > `/opt/R-devel/lib/R/lib` is the R's path for the static/import libraries such as libR.so.
 Replace it with the correct one for your machine.
 On Windows, the path is typically `C:\Program Files\R\R-4.1.0\bin\x64`.
 On Windows, MinGW compilers should be able to link with the R.dll file directly, but for MSVC, R.dll has to be first exported as an import library to be linked.

-4. The R dll library is useful ONLY if you intend to call the dll directly, as shown below.
+    2. The R dll library is useful ONLY if you intend to call the dll directly, as shown below.
     ```
       dyn.load("Rbeast.dll");
       o =.Call('rexFunction',list('beastv4', co2, metadata=metadata,prior,mcmc,extra,1 ),12345 );
       dyn.unload("Rbeast.dll")
     ```

-## Reporting Bugs
+## Reporting Bugs or getting help

 BEAST is distributed as is and without warranty of suitability for application.
-The one distributed above is a beta version, with potential room for further improvement.
+The one distributed above is still a beta version, with potential room for further improvement.
 If you encounter flaws with the software (i.e. bugs) please report the issue.
-Providing a detailed description of the conditions under which the bug occurred will help to identify the bug. *Use the [Issues tracker](https://github.com/zhaokg/Rbeast/issues) on GitHub to report issues with the software and to request feature enhancements.
-Alternatively, you can directly email its maintainer Dr. Kaiguang Zhao at zhao.1423@osu.edu
+Providing a detailed description of the conditions under which the bug occurred will help to identify the bug, you can directly email its maintainer Dr. Kaiguang Zhao at zhao.1423@osu.edu.
+Alternatively, *Use the [Issues tracker](https://github.com/zhaokg/Rbeast/issues) on GitHub to report issues with the software and to request feature enhancements.